3n0ugh/Python-Notes/1-Lists.md

       Cities = [ "Berlin", "London", "Istanbul", "Washington D.C."]
    ```

-- Lists can include different data types like integer, strings , floating numbers.
+- Lists can include different data types like integers, strings, floating numbers.
    ```python
      List = ["Car", "32", "5.8"]
    ```

-- List also contains another lists.
+- List also contains other lists.
    ```python
      List = ["Car", ["Berlin", "London", "Istanbul"], "32", "5.8"]
    ```

-- We can create empty list.
+- We can create an empty list.
    ```python
      List = []
    ```

-- Sometimes we can get list output from another source.
+- We can get list output from another source.
    ```python
       School = "Heybeliada Deniz Lisesi"
       School.split()
       # output: ['Heybeliada', ‘Deniz’, ‘Lisesi’]
    ```

-- As we can see i variables create a double unit list.
-Also we separate units to parameters.
+- As we can see, variables create a double unit list.
+Also, we separate units into parameters.
 with star sign (*).
 We can write like print(range(i[0], i[1])), if we don't use star sign.